 How smart is your own home?

 “My home is quite smart.
 We have automated lights, blinds and speakers.
 We have created a couple of scenes with music and lights for different parts of the day.
-Personally, I am thinking of adding some smart kitchen appliances to our home, because cooking Indian food takes a lot of time.
-I would like to be able to control temperature and turn on and off the oven or a cooker even if I am at work.
+Personally, I am thinking of adding some smart kitchen appliances to our home because cooking Indian food takes a lot of time.
+I would like to be able to control the temperature and turn on and off the oven or a cooker even if I am at work.
 You cannot cut short cooking time, so I guess upgrading the kitchen is what I personally will do next.”